The Board of Governors and staff at Ravenstone are fully committed to safeguarding all of the children in the school community.

 SAFEGUARDING AUDIT OF PRACTICE

-As a self reviewing and evaluating school the Executive Leadership Team went through a safeguarding 'Audit of Practice' by the Local Authority in December 2016.
+As a self reviewing and evaluating school the Leadership Team went through a safeguarding 'Audit of Practice' by the Local Authority in July 2018.

 The Local Authority carried out a comprehensive review of the systems and procedures we have in place at Ravenstone Primary School and interviewed the Leadership Team.
 The summary comments were: